 As Ashish Sharma mentioned in the Agile manifesto, the goal of Agile should be to find the right balance between documentation and discussion.
 Documentation is an essential part of every system, Agile or otherwise, but comprehensive documentation does not ensure project success.
 It increases your chance of failure.
 Also, he has mentioned that we need to keep the below three types of documentation types:

 Essential: Document with just barely good enough detail.

 Valuable: Document only when we need it, not when we want it.

 Timely: Documentation should be done in a just-in-time (JIT) manner when we need it.

 Agile Testing Challenges

 In Agile, the delivery cycle is short, and the tester needs to deliver quality software in a short period.
-Here are the few challenges which might come across:
+Here are a few real challenges that might come across:

 Agile Testing Tips

-Below are few tips to handle the Agile Testing in an efficient way from Janet Gregory and Lisa Crispin.
+Below are a few tips to handle Agile Testing efficiently from Janet Gregory and Lisa Crispin.

-I hope this blog helps to know more about Agile testing, challenges face and tips to overcome those while testing.
+I hope this blog helps you to know more about Agile testing, the challenges faced, and tips to overcome those while testing.